isene/isene.github.io/_posts/2020-06-28-FreeResources.md

 get something back.
 You are still interest<i>ing</i>.
 The focus should remain on your client's succeeding, not what you get out of it.

-This doesn't mean you shouldn't charge for your services.You charge in accordance with the results you help produce.
+This doesn't mean you shouldn't charge for your services.
+You charge in accordance with the results you help produce.
 But that is not the
 <i>focus</i>.